that404nerd/Freeze-Engine/README.md

 ```
 Since the clangd lsp server requires the compile_commands.json for finding header files and correct linking use the above commands.

+### NixOS Users:
+Follow the above instructions to clone the project and go to the project directory.
+From there, run `nix develop` and the build the project as mentioned above.
+The flake.nix has all the dependencies required for the project to run.

-Instructions: (Not For Neovim LSP Users!!!)
+### Instructions: (Not For Neovim LSP Users!!!)
 ```bash
 git clone --recursive https://github.com/systemcoding/Freeze-Engine cd Freeze-Engine/